Do Coffee Beans Go Bad?

-I’m the kind of coffee fiend who’d usually makes the mistake of brewing more than I can consume in one sitting.
-Hours later, though, after a shocking sip of what was perfectly brewed coffee, this thought comes to mind: Does coffee go bad?
+I’m the kind of coffee fiend who usually makes the mistake of brewing more than I can consume in one sitting.
+Hours later, though, after a shocking sip of what was perfectly brewed coffee, this thought comes to mind:

-If you’ve been ‘surprised’ by your brew going rancid, or your beans not living up to your super high coffee standards, read on and discover how your most favorite thing in the world can ‘go bad’, and how to deal with it:
+If you’ve been ‘surprised’ by your brew going rancid, or your beans not living up to your super high coffee standards - and wondered just how long coffee beans last - read on and discover how your most favorite thing in the world can ‘go bad’, and how to deal with it:

 It Starts with the Beans

-They have to go through the roasting process, which subjects them to very high temperature, bringing out the caffeol that produces the coffee aroma and the beans’ distinct flavor.
-It is right after roasting that your coffee beans are considered at their ‘freshest’.
+They first have to go through the roasting process, which subjects them to very high temperatures, bringing out the caffeol that produces that distinct coffee aroma and flavor.
+Right after roasting is when your coffee beans are considered to be at their ‘freshest’.

 From this point forward, the roasted beans face their greatest enemies in the environment - oxygen/air, moisture, heat, and light.

-The compounds in coffee quickly react to these elements and hasten the process called oxidation, which affects the concentration of important coffee oils in the beans.
+Good question - and we’re happy to answer that for you.
+The fact of the matter is, not that long, unless you take the precautions we’re about to arm you with.
+You see, the delicate compounds in coffee quickly react to the elements mentioned above and hasten the process called oxidation, which affects the concentration of important coffee oils in the beans.

 The longer the newly-roasted beans are exposed to the air, the faster they oxidize, sacrificing their taste (adding that unwanted bitterness) and aroma.
 This is what roasters try to avoid by packing and delivering their beans as soon as possible after roasting.

-Ask any coffee expert and they will tell you that freshly-roasted beans should always be consumed within a week to a month at most after to make the most of its quality.
+Ask any coffee expert how long coffee beans stay fresh and they will tell you that freshly-roasted beans should always be consumed within a week to one month after roasting, to make the most of its quality.
+After that, it’s kinda hit and miss!

-Now that you’re aware that newly-roasted beans can eventually lose their freshness, it is important that you also know you’re not entirely helpless.
-You can begin by taking more conscious effort in properly storing coffee beans.
+Now that you’re aware that newly-roasted beans can lose their freshness relatively quickly, it is important that you also know you’re not entirely helpless.
+You can begin by taking more conscious efforts in properly storing coffee beans.

-There are three important factors to consider in storing your coffee - first and foremost, is to keep it away from exposure to air or oxygen.
-The most convenient, and what you will most likely find in supermarkets and some coffee shops, are valved packs.
+First and foremost, you want to keep it away from exposure to air or oxygen.
+Here, packaging is key.
+The most convenient packaging to use, and something you will most likely find in supermarkets and some coffee shops, are valved packs.

-Valued packets of coffee beans are equipped with a special hole that allows the release of carbon dioxide, without letting any air in that can make the beans go stale.
-These are not meant for long-term storage though, so always check on the roasting date stamped on the pack.
+Valved packets of coffee beans are equipped with a specially designed hole that allows the release of carbon dioxide, without letting any air in that can make the beans go stale.
+These are not meant for long-term storage however, so always check on the roasting date stamped on the pack.

-Another storage option (suggested to us by our friends at the National Coffee Association USA) is airtight, opaque jars.
-While mason jars can beautifully showcase your shiny brown coffee beans, they let too much light in, which can also affect the quality of your coffee.
+Another storage option (suggested to us by our friends at the National Coffee Association USA) are airtight, opaque jars.
+While mason jars can beautifully showcase your shiny brown coffee beans, they let in too much light, which can also affect the quality of your coffee.

-Instead of clear containers, you may go for especially-designed ones called coffee vaults, which are typically made of stainless steel and secured with lids to keep the vaults airtight.
-The following 2 coffee vaults are great options if you don't already have one:
+Instead of clear containers, you may want to go for especially-designed ones called coffee vaults. which are typically made of stainless steel and secured with lids to keep the vaults airtight.

 Heat can accelerate the non-enzymatic browning and degradation of the aromatic properties of your beans, which also makes them go stale faster.